When we get distracted, it always happens for a reason. Some trigger causes the distraction.

 Triggers can be internal or external.

-Outside triggers are the easiest to understand.
+Outside triggers like digital distractions are the easiest to understand.
 If you get a notification on your phone, that’s an obvious distraction trigger.

 Learning how to identify internal triggers involves connecting with our body and mind more—becoming more aware of what our mental and physical states are—so we can address them before they control us.

-Diffusing these triggers can be as simple as taking a deep breath or pausing a moment to let the feeling drain out of our body and pass.
+Diffusing these triggers can be as simple as taking a five-minute break or pausing a moment to let the feeling drain out of our body and pass.

 Breaking Free of Distractions